domaica/group4_project1/README_proposal_2.md

 **PROJECT DESCRIPTION:**

+We try to discover what variables determine the best location for renewable energies.
+We will research at least relations between solar radiation, winds, hydro power, elevation and location and try to analyze what's their influence and correlation among those factors.

 Access different databases in order to determine the best places or cities in the USA (f.ex.
 Top 10) to install solar panels or wind turbines (or both) that allow us to produce electricity without having to depend on utility companies.

+We do not have a conclusion.
+The final result will be determined by our analysis.

 **QUESTIONS TO ANSWER**